08 Mar 2016

 Guarantees can be complex.
 Please seek independent legal advice if you are considering becoming a guarantor.
 If you are already a guarantor and have any concerns, contact this office, the bank directly, or your lawyer, as soon as possible.
 The following is intended as a guide only.

 You should take independent legal advice and think carefully before agreeing to be a guarantor.
-If a banking service provider has asked for a guarantee it may indicate the borrower does not meet the bank’s lending criteria or the bank thinks the borrower may default on the lending.
+If a bank has asked for a guarantee it may indicate the borrower does not meet the bank’s lending criteria or the bank thinks the borrower may default on the lending.
 You should ask yourself the following questions.

 If you have guaranteed a borrower’s debts and the borrower defaults on their lending, the bank can require you to pay the borrower’s debts.